 You can then run the npm tasks for various purposes:

-# Run compilation, linting, and all unit & visual tests # Recommend to do this before finalizing pull requests npm run all # Run engine core compilation only # Useful for quick checks to ensure everything compiles npm run core # Run engine tests only (does not run compile task) # Useful to run tests ad-hoc npm test npm run test # Compile HTML visual tests # Useful to ensure HTML sandbox compiles npm run visual # Start sandbox dev server (long-running) # Run in separate terminal alongside `npm run visual` npm run sandbox # Compile API docs npm run apidocs # Build a nuget package and specify a version npm run nuget -- 1.1.1
+# Run compilation, linting, and all unit & visual tests # Recommend to do this before finalizing pull requests npm run all # Run engine core compilation only # Useful for quick checks to ensure everything compiles npm run build # Run engine tests only (does not run compile task) # Useful to run tests ad-hoc npm test npm run test # Compile HTML visual tests # Useful to ensure HTML sandbox compiles npm run visual # Start sandbox dev server (long-running) # Run in separate terminal alongside `npm run visual` npm run sandbox # Compile API docs npm run apidocs # Build a nuget package and specify a version npm run nuget -- 1.1.1

 Excalibur is open source and operates under the 2-clause BSD license: